Flash (Fast Logical Aspirational Student Help) Marking is a school-developed approach, from Meols Cop Research School in Southport.

-This is a school-developed approach in which teachers give skills-based feedback rather than grades in KS4 English.
-All of the skills required to access the top band of GCSE English and English Literature performance have been translated into short codes that teachers use when marking work.
+In FLASH Marking, teachers give skills-based feedback rather than grades in KS4 English.
+Skills required to access the top band of GCSE English and English Literature performance are translated into short codes that teachers use when marking work.
 These codes are also used in lessons to teach the skills and for teachers to track strengths and weaknesses across their classes and by students to make peer- and self-marking faster, focused and more useful.
 The intervention was designed to improve attainment in Key Stage 4 English Language and Literature and to reduce workload (particularly from marking) for teachers.